nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/explore/explore_medication.md

 		</tr>
 		<tr>
 			<td>Name of discontinued medication</td>
-			<td>May be generic name or brand name (as appropriate).Mandatory medication name coded using a SNOMED CT/dm+d term where possible, allowing plain text for historical/patient reported items , extemporaneous preparations or those not registered in dm+d.
+			<td>May be generic name or brand name (as appropriate).
+Mandatory medication name coded using a SNOMED CT/dm+d term where possible, allowing plain text for historical/patient reported items , extemporaneous preparations or those not registered in dm+d.
 Comment: e.g."Citalopram tab 20mg", "Trimethoprim"</td>
 			<td>1 only</td>
 			<td>M</td>
 			<td>Text and a SNOMED CT concept carried in the CodeableConcept of the FHIR element <b>MedicationStatement.medication[x].<br/>medicationReference.Medication.Name</b>.
 See <a href="build_medication_lists.html#medicationcode">medication.code</a> for further guidance.</td>